 Only about 45 minutes east of Springfield, Decatur offers all of its own attractions — such as the Scovill Zoo and Chevrolet Hall of Fame Museum — within easy reach of the nearby capital city, and at a fraction of the price.

-Tucked just over the border from Indiana, Danville has a cost-of-living index score of 88.3, and it also enjoys one of the lowest grocery index costs in the state.
+Tucked just over the border from Indiana, Danville has a cost-of-living index score of 83.6, and it also enjoys the lowest housing index costs in the state.

-With a population of just over 30,000, per 2019 census data, it’s certainly not a big city, but it packs a punch in charm: Lake Vermilion offers a lovely local waterfront, part of which is populated by a country club, and the Vermilion County Museum offers reconstructions of a 1900s school room and the interior of a coal mine.
+With a population of almost 28,800, per 2021 census data, it’s certainly not a big city, but it packs a punch in charm: Lake Vermilion offers a lovely local waterfront, part of which is populated by a country club, and the Vermilion County Museum offers reconstructions of a 1900s school room and the interior of a coal mine.

 Looking for a Home Loan?